0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Journals/Week 2/Textbook - Unit 1 Chapter 6.md

 - Forgets to account of how various cultural contexts shape the identities of the people in the area.
 - ex. women across the world share similar experiences, but they are not always the same as it lacks to consider other identities

-**Additive Model of Identity**: adds together privleged and disadvantaged identities
+**Additive Model of Identity**: adds together privileged and disadvantaged identities
 - Creates a slightly more complex picture
 - ex. a Black man may experience some advantages being a male, but have the limitations provided by his race.
 - Exemplified with race and gender wage gaps.